felipebpassos/felipebpassos/README.md

 ## 🌟 Skills

 - **Fullstack Development**: Experience in both frontend and backend development.
-- **API Integration**: Ability to work with various APIs to expand application functionality.
+- **API Integration**: Ability to work with various APIs, including AWS S3, Vimeo, YouTube, and OAuth authentication (Facebook, Google) to expand application functionality.
-- **DevOps**: Implementation and management of containerized solutions and cloud services.
+- **DevOps and Cloud Integration**: Experience with Docker, AWS S3, and integrating cloud services into applications.
-- **Responsive Design**: Creating interfaces that adapt to different devices and screen sizes.
+- **Responsive Design**: Creating interfaces with frameworks like Bootstrap and Tailwind CSS that adapt to different devices and screen sizes.

 ## 📫 Contact